Which city is cheaper, Lancaster or Gainesville?

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in Gainesville is $135, while the average daily cost in Lancaster is $146.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Gainesville and Lancaster in more detail.
+What follows is a categorical breakdown of travel costs for Gainesville and Lancaster in more detail.

 Some specific examples of transportation prices in Gainesville: